NickvanOort/codestyle/docs/abstract_code.md

   - [The Power of Abstraction](#The-Power-of-Abstraction)
   - [Conclusion](#Conclusion)

-# Refactoring Guide: Make your code more abstract
+# Make your code more abstract: Refactoring Guide

 ## The Problem: Hardcoded Values without abstraction